(Click here for bottom)

 JC

-What we see here is that a partial JC is able to defeat a full JC, and a BM can defeat a partial JC.
+What we see here is that a partial JC may sometimes be able to defeat a full JC, probably not a replete JC, while a BM may defeat a partial JC.
 Probably a BM wouldn't stand a chance against a full JC.
-(Oh of course, Trudeau defeated Joe Clark.
+(Oh, of course Pierre Trudeau defeated Joe Clark.
 Get real.)
-With Paul Martin, it seems the Grits are experimenting with PM for PM (it might explain BM).
-Hmmm.
-After less than a year, it doesn't seem to be working out very well.
+With Paul Martin, it seems the Grits were experimenting with PM for PM (it might explain BM).

 JC, J.C.